Presidency of Franklin D. Roosevelt (1941–1945): Britain and Germany 1941

 After his victory in the 1940 election, Roosevelt embarked on a public campaign to win congressional support for aid to the British.
 In December 1940, Roosevelt received an appeal from Churchill explaining London could not finance the “cash and carry” provision of the Neutrality Act.
 With British forces deeply committed to fighting Germany, Churchill asked Washington to provide loans and shipping for American goods.
 Roosevelt agreed and delivered a speech in which he called for the United States to serve as the "Arsenal of Democracy," supplying aid to those resisting Germany and other aggressors.
-He stated, "if Great Britain goes down, the Axis Powers will control the continents of Europe, Asia, Africa, Australasia, and the high seas–and they will be in a position to bring enormous military and naval resources against this hemisphere."
+He stated, "if Great Britain goes down, the Axis Powers will control the continents of Europe, Asia, Africa, Australia, and the high seas—and they will be in a position to bring enormous military and naval resources against this hemisphere."

 In his January 1941 Four Freedoms speech, Roosevelt laid out the case for an American defense of basic rights throughout the world.
 In that same speech, Roosevelt asked Congress to approve a Lend-Lease program designed to provide military aid to Britain.
 The cover story was that the supplies were only being lent and would be returned after the war.
 With the backing of Willkie, the Lend-Lease bill passed by large majorities in both houses of Congress, with most of the opposition coming from Midwestern Republicans.
 Isolationists did, however, prevent the U.S. from providing naval escorts to merchant ships heading to Britain.
 Roosevelt also requested, and Congress granted, a massive boost in military expenditures.
 Military facilities, shipyards and munitions plants were built across the country (especially in the South) and the unemployment rate dropped below ten percent for the first time in over a decade.
 To oversee mobilization efforts, Roosevelt created the Office of Production Management, the Office of Price Administration and Civilian Supply, and the Supply Priorities and Allocations Board.